zzzprojects/docs/entityframework.net/pages/saving-data/improve-ef-detect-changes-performance.md

 ## How to Improve Entity Framework DetectChanges Performance?

-When you track multiple entities in your context, then your application will suffer from performance issues causing by Entity Framework DetectChanges method.
+When you track multiple entities in your context, then your application will suffer from performance issues caused by the Entity Framework DetectChanges method.

 ```csharp